 This species prefers densely vegetated tanks to hide and sufficient swimming space for they tend to be vividly.
 Despite of their vividness, they're real friendly fish.
 In general they're greyish till light brown bodied with some spots on their body.
 They do show some yellow in their fins.

-There are three phenotypes of the Xiphophorus xiphidium The so-called "one spot", "two spot" and "crescent" variety.
+There are four phenotypes of the Xiphophorus xiphidium The so-called "one spot", "two spot" and "crescent" variety.
+And the variety with a clear caudal penducle.

-This one spot platy is endemic to Rio Santa Engracias at Tamaulipas in Mexico.
+This Xiphophorus xiphidium is endemic to Rio Santa Engracias at Tamaulipas in Mexico.
 It's a platy which has got a short bottom sword unlike other platies.
 It's a vey easy and hardy fish to keep.

 When males age they tend to get a hump on their backs and tend to develop a pseudo gravid spot.
 Further on they can also develop a couple of vertical bars on both sides of their body.
+The number and broadness of those stripes differ per individual specimen.
+And there are specimens that are clear bodied (so, no stripes) and specimens that are molted.
 Males size up to 4cm and females up to 5 - 6cm

 The one spot strain which I'm keeping came from a generation wild caught fish in 1978.
 And there was no influence of other platy strains involved.

 Below: A juvenile couple.
-The young male us starting to develop his gonopodium.
+The young male is starting to develop his gonopodium.

 As I've already mentioned, there are also two other variations of the Xiphophorus xiphidium called "Two spot platy" and "Crescent platy".
 The two spot platy is to be found in Rio Purification and the crescent platy in branches of Rio Soto La Marina.